-I am an Assistant Professor of Musicology in the Department of Music at Princeton University, where I am also associated faculty in the Department of East Asian Studies, Program in Latin American Studies, and Program in American Studies.
-I am also a Research Associate in the Department of Music at SOAS in London.
+I am an Associate Professor of Music Studies at the Boyer College of Music and Dance, Temple University.
+I previously taught in the Department of Music at Princeton University, where I held affiliations with the Department of East Asian Studies, Program in Latin American Studies, and Program in American Studies.
+I have also taught at the University of Pennsylvania and CUNY.

-My work centers on three broad concerns: 1) how music expresses social and political conditions in contemporary Japan; 2) how language influences musical text setting, and how choices in text setting and musical style impact meaning, particularly in popular music and Latin music; and 3) how technology and the music industry influences musicians’ and listeners’ behavior.
+My interests center on 1) music, politics, and social movements; 2) language, text setting, and meaning; and 3) the internet and the music industry.
+I work primarily in popular music, especially in Japan and Latin America.
 I received a Ph.D. from CUNY Graduate Center with concentrations in both ethnomusicology and music theory, and my methods pair ethnography with musical analysis.
-My work also draws from concepts in political science, sociology, urban studies, literary studies, linguistics, media studies, and anthropology.
+My research is interdisciplinary, drawing from political science, sociology, urban studies, literary studies, linguistics, media studies, and anthropology.

 My publications have

-addressed music and the Japanese antinuclear movement; the impact of the Japanese language on rap; the aesthetics of hip-hop DJs; the differences in the online radio markets in the United States and Japan; propaganda in Japanese children’ssongs; and the interaction of text and music in the songs of Cuban singer-songwriter Silvio Rodríguez.
+addressed music and the Japanese antinuclear movement; the impact of the Japanese language on rap; the aesthetics of Japanese hip-hop DJs; the differences in the online radio markets in the United States and Japan; propaganda in Japanese children’s songs; and the interaction of text and music in the songs of Cuban singer-songwriter Silvio Rodríguez, among other topics.
 My articles have appeared in Ethnomusicology,

 Popular Music, Asian Music, Latin American Music Review, Transcultural Music

-Review, two Oxford Handbooks, and several edited volumes.
+Review, two Oxford Handbooks, a Cambridge Companion, and several edited volumes.

-My monograph, The Revolution Will Not Be Televised: Music and the Antinuclear Movement in Japan Post-Fukushima Daiichi (manuscript accepted at Oxford University Press, publication expected summer 2015), addresses the role of musicians in (self-)censored environments and the ways they convey their political messages through music in four different performance spaces—cyberspace, demonstrations, festivals, and recordings.
-It won the Book Subvention Award from the Society for Ethnomusicology’s Diversity Committee and the Barr-Feree Foundation Award.
+My monograph, The Revolution Will Not Be Televised: Protest Music After Fukushima (Oxford University Press, December 2015), addresses the role of musicians in (self-)censored environments and the ways they convey their political messages through music in four different performance spaces—cyberspace, demonstrations, festivals, and recordings.
+It won the 2017 John Whitney Hall Book Prize from the Association for Asian Studies and an Honorable Mention for the 2016 Alan Merriam Prize from the Society for Ethnomusicology.
+It also won book subvention awards from the Society for Ethnomusicology and the Barr-Feree Foundation.
 My article on antinuclear demonstrations, which is related to this book, won the Waterman Prize from the Popular Music Section of the Society for Ethnomusicology in 2014.

-Noriko Manabe www.norikomanabe.com Contact nmanabe at princeton dot edu
+Noriko Manabe www.norikomanabe.com Contact info at norikomanabe dot com